NirantK/blog/content/drafts/case-study-building-a-data-science-team.md

 This also has a direct bearing on our team size, scope and skill set: We don't need to hire anyone to handle your common churn, forecasting or similar insights problems.
 Everyone is a competent, contributing NLP Engineer.

-## Make Bold Bets

-TK Flesh this out

 # In Hindsight

 In the last 18 months, our team has grown from 1 engineer (me) to 6 engineers.
-When I joined, ML was a blocker for the wider org with both latency and performance challenges, which were quickly compounded because of legacy code.
+When I joined, ML was a blocker for the wider org with both latency and performance challenges, which quickly compounded because of legacy code and engineering exits.

 We were behind the curve where Machine Learning was seen as a cost center.

 Today, almost 18 months later, we're almost definitely ahead of the curve in terms of shipping.
 In the best case scenario, we can also become a profit center in as early as 6-12 months.

+Similarly, there is still a lot of room when it comes to our ability to explore quickly and prototyping production-grade software faster.
+We can shrink this from present 6-8 weeks to 1-3 weeks in the best case scenarios.

 A large part of the impact comes from our excellent customer support team, product and engineering.
 Machine learning is a mere amplifier of what they already do well.

 This has been one of the most fulfilling and hard things I have done.

 If you are considering a career in Data Science, I hope this helps you see beauty and effort beyond our love for data and ever increasing technical intricacies.

-Natkhat,
+Till we meet again,
 Nirant

 ---